saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 ### <a name="abapproj"></a> Making an ABAP Project as a User With Access to Customer Sales

+In order to create the CDS views we need to add a user based ABAP project to the Project Explorer.

-Open up your Eclipse IDE; it may be named SAP Dev Tools for Eclipse on the S/4HANA trial Windows client.
+* Open up your Eclipse IDE; it may be named SAP Dev Tools for Eclipse on the S/4HANA trial Windows client.

 <img src="../images/eclcds04.jpg">

-If the ABAP Perspective is not open then go to the Window menu and choose Perspective > and then Open Perspective.
+* If the ABAP Perspective is not open then go to the Window menu and choose Perspective > and then Open Perspective.

 <img src="../images/eclpers01.jpg">

-Now choose Other.
+* Now choose Other.

 <img src="../images/eclpers02.jpg">

-And then select ABAP.
+* And then select ABAP.

 <img src="../images/eclpersabap.jpg">

-If you are using the trial appliance you should see an existing project for the BPINST user.
+* If you are using the trial appliance you should see an existing project for the BPINST user.
 Right click on that project and choose Duplicate.

 <img src="../images/eclproj01.jpg">

-You will see the connection info for your S/4HANA system.
+* You will see the connection info for your S/4HANA system.

 <img src="../images/eclproj02.jpg">

-Click on Next and you will see a dialogue to enter in user info.
+* Click on Next and you will see a dialogue to enter in user info.

 <img src="../images/eclproj03.jpg">

-If you are using the trial appliance then you will have existing demo users available for different scenarios.
+* If you are using the trial appliance then you will have existing demo users available for different scenarios.
 On your Windows client desktop you should see a shortcut for a Welcome page.
 If you don't see this shortcut, copy the following link into a new browser tab on your Windows client.

 ```